 - The amount of money you are being sued for

 - A list of companies you owe money to, and how much they are for

 - Income statements in the form of paystubs, or self-employment earnings, including previous years taxes

 - Statements from banks, credit cards, student loan companies, and other places that have set amounts of money they expect you to pay each month

-If you are not prepared, you simply must go back and find all the documentation that is requested of you.
+If you are not prepared, you simply must go back and find all the requested documentation.
 This just makes the process longer and more time-consuming than most people would like.
 Having said that, it is better to simply get together everything you need and come to the table ready to work out the financial issues at hand.

 As part of the process for filing a Chapter 13, everyone must have a counseling session where they learn what exactly this form of bankruptcy entails.
 Some people may think another chapter is better for them when it really isn’t, or be confused about what to do when filing.
 Others may think it is the only way to get anything done, and not realize that based on their income, there are other choices they can make.

 Filing for chapter 13 bankruptcy doesn’t have to be the end of the world.
-Once you understand what the process entails, and what is expected of you, you’ll be able to adjust to your life and plan ahead.
-Filing prevents you from getting sued for new debts.
+Once you understand what the process entails, and how to file for Chapter 13 bankruptcy, you’ll be able to adjust to your life and plan ahead.
+Filing prevents people from suing you for new debts.
 It also helps you realize how to get ahold of your spending problem.
-If this was brought on be difficult circumstances, such as divorce or medical bills, those can be managed once you file.
+If you need to file on account of difficult circumstances, such as divorce or medical bills, then you can manage those once you file.
 If you’re worried about not having enough money for your consolidated debts, consider simple ways that you can save money at home.